Royal West Norfolk Golf Club Course Review - Golf Monthly

 Out on the links, in the shelter of the sand dunes, there’s a great feeling of tranquillity to be found and this is a venue where pure golfing escapism is possible.

 Brancaster is a natural, out-and-back links course delivering an excellent test of seaside golf.
-The prevailing wind assists on the front nine and hurts on the run for home.
+The prevailing wind assists on the front nine and hurts on the run for home to the clubhouse.

 There’s great variety to be found on this layout, and some uniquely memorable holes, from the short par-3 4th, with its raised sleepered green, to the 8th and 9th holes, where the marshland becomes flooded at high tide.